Hi-van is supported by its audience. When you purchase through links on my site, I may earn an affiliate commission. Learn more

 - Wear of the system and also its cost of maintenance.

-You should be able now to have a rough idea of the size of the system you.
+You should be able now to have a rough idea of the size of the system.
 You can now move on to designing the whole setup according to your system requirements, also taking into cognizance the following factors:

 Measure your power usage

-The Solar Sizing Calculator is a great tool; don’t hesitate to try it to have a better understanding of your consumption.
+The Solar Calculator by Renogy is a great tool; don’t hesitate to try it to understand your consumption better.

-You can find the power consumption (Watts) of your different devices in their manual or directly on their label (usually stuck on the back).
+You can find your different devices’ power consumption (Watts) in their manual or directly on their label (usually stuck on the back).

 Batteries are rated in Amps.
 We recommend Lithium-Ion batteries as the best for any Recreational Vehicle, but you can research this more if you want.